netceteragroup/skele/packages/system/README.md

 Often sub-systems need other sub-systems as dependencies.
-To declare a subystem's required dependencies, use the function-form definition mechanism and and add the dependencies as properties of the first argument:
+To declare a subystem's required dependencies, use the function-form definition mechanism and and decleare the reqiuired dependencies as properties of the first argument:

 ```javascript
 import { System, Subsystem, using } from '@skele/system'